autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 }
 ```

-We call the line which connects shift start and end point `shift_line`, whom the avoidance path is generated from with spline completion.
+We call the line that connects shift start and end point `shift_line`, which the avoidance path is generated from with spline completion.

 The start point of avoidance has another longitudinal constraint.
-In order to keep turning on the blinker for few seconds before starting avoidance maneuver, the avoidance start point must be further than the value (we call the distance `prepare_length`.) depending on ego speed from ego position.
+In order to keep turning on the blinker for a few seconds before starting the avoidance maneuver, the avoidance start point must be further than the value (we call the distance `prepare_length`.) depending on ego speed from ego position.

 ```yaml
 longitudinal: